 Applying for Private Student Accommodation

-It’s easy to book directly from our website at The Switch.
-Here, we can often give you the best deals, most up to date information and possibly even ensure your requests are taken into account before others who might book through third-party sites or agents.
+If you have located an accommodation building or provider you love and feel is well aligned to your university journey, it’s always best to book directly from their website.
+Here, they can often give you the best deals, most up to date information and possibly even ensure your requests are taken into account before others who might book through third-party sites or agents.

 Through an Agent